 Granted, this is a pretty generous time as far as marathons are concerned.
 However, you’ll also suffer from numerous muscle aches and pains given the first two parts of the triathlon.
 And keep in mind, you’re allowed essentially no breaks in between.

 Want to compete in the Iron Man race?
-That’s a great idea but you need to prepare.
+Sign up here!
+But you need to prepare.
 Unless you’re in peak condition already, you’ll have to spend months swimming, running, and cycling.
 Want to jump-start your efforts?
 Try our Iron Man formula and Iron Man Recovery Bath Soak here.

 Relieve Iron Man Pain Naturally!